 Organisations need to collect accurate data so they can define the quality of the services they provide.
 The statements in the data accuracy section are designed to give an indication of the quality and accuracy of the information an organisation collects.

 The first statement provides information on the number of patient records held by an organisation, including a patient’s NHS number and the General Medical Practice Code for a patient’s GP practice.
 It is important that a patient’s NHS number is recorded in their notes to ensure they are correctly identified at all times and receive appropriate treatment.
 It is also important that the General Medical Practice Code is recorded so that information about the patient’s health and any hospital treatment received is sent back to their GP, who should be able to treat the patient appropriately.

 The second statement shows the score that a provider achieved after a self-assessment.
-Organisations use a toolkit provided by NHS Connecting for Health to assist in measuring the quality of the IT data systems, standards and processes used in the organisation to collect data.
+Organisations use the Information Governance Toolkit provided by NHS Digital to assist in measuring the quality of the IT data systems, standards and processes used in the organisation to collect data.